 The purpose of the Work Release Program is to successfully reintegrate PIOC into society by helping them develop job skills, a positive work ethic, a work history and self-sufficiency skills.
-Income earned by participants is used to reimburse the State for room, board, and transportation.
+Income earned by PIOC is used to reimburse the State for room, board, and transportation.
 Monies also contribute to PIOC obligations such as child support, court ordered obligations such as restitution and victim and witness surcharges.

-Program that relies on a cognitive-behavioral approach to teach participants strategies for identifying and managing high risk situations related to obtaining and maintaining employment.
+This program that relies on a cognitive-behavioral approach to educate the PIOC strategies for identifying and managing high risk situations related to obtaining and maintaining employment.
 There is a heavy emphasis on skill building activities to assist with cognitive, social, emotional, and coping skill development for the work environment.